 Ava Lee is a 9-year-old tennis prodigy whose parents are well aware of the overwhelming risks involved in pursuing a professional sports career.
 'With her skills, she is already ahead of the pack,' her mother says.
 'But we go the extra mile to remind her that her talent isn't the only thing that matters.
 We don't want her to jump the gun and feel already like a great tennis star.'
 They also keep a close eye on her health.
 'Tennis is particularly punishing physically, and we don't want her dealing with injuries right out of the gate,' her father adds.
 'We encourage a variety of activities to balance her physical development.
 She's crazy about martial arts too, so maybe she'll change tack entirely and leave tennis behind.
 The ball is in her court.'
+Ava Lee is extremely good at tennis at the age of nine, but her parents do not want to push her into competition, and would prefer to see her happy and healthy rather than see her succeed at a particular sport.

-- 3> In your notebook, match the words in bold from the texts in exercise 2 with the definitions below. - 1 shortness in time or extent 🙇 - 2 sudden and spectacular £ - 3 the most successful level 🙇 - 4 to judge, usually in comparison to a standard 🖾 - 5 making one think about something in a serious way 🙇 - 6 coming next in order - 7 powerful and difficult to deal with - 8 someone who shows talent at an early age 🙇 - 9 not becoming less in strength or severity - 10 extremely difficult, tiring or damaging - 4) In your notebook, complete the text with the words from exercise 3.
+- 3) In your notebook, match the words in bold from the texts in exercise 2 with the definitions below. - 1 shortness in time or extent brevity - 2 sudden and spectacular meteoric - 3 the most successful level pinnacle - 4 to judge, usually in comparison to a standard gauge - 5 making one think about something in a serious way sobering - 6 coming next in order subsequent - 7 powerful and difficult to deal with overwhelming - 8 someone who shows talent at an early age prodigy - 9 not becoming less in strength or severity unrelenting - 10 extremely difficult, tiring or damaging punishing - 4> In your notebook, complete the text with the words from exercise 3.

-It may not be an advantage to be a in any field.
-It often leads to careers which stand out for their in, ending before the 'star' is even an adult.
+It may not be an advantage to be a prodigy in any field.

+It often leads to careers which stand out for their brevity, ending before the 'star' is even an adult.
 Freddy Adu is a case in point.
-His is rise to fame led him to try-outs with pro football teams at the age of 14, but his development did not match the promise.
-His early teen years were the of his career.
-It is a truth that it is almost impossible to how well any young star will do as they grow.
-Will they cope with the demands of practice which can be both physically and mentally, or will that prove to be too ?
+His meteoric rise to fame led him to try-outs with pro football teams at the age of 14, but his subsequent development did not match the promise.
+His early teen years were the pinnacle of his career.
+It is a sobering truth that it is almost impossible to gauge how well any young star will do as they grow.
+Will they cope with the unrelenting / punishing / overwhelming demands of practice which can be punishing / overwhelming / unrelenting both physically and mentally, or will that prove to be too overwhelming / unrelenting?